-DOCTORAL DISSERTATION
+899 DOCTORAL DISSERTATION

-1-16 credits Open to properly qualified students accepted as candidates for Doctor of Philosophy in Polymer Science depending on the availability of staff and facilities
+Open to properly qualified students accepted as candidates for Doctor of Philosophy in Poly mer Science depending on the availability of staff and facilities.

 Grievance Procedures for Graduate Students

 Purpose

 The procedures set forth in this document are intended to provide graduate students with a formal channel of appeal and redress of grievances arising out of their academic and/or employment relationship with the University.